zdravkov/kendo-docs/api/web/tabstrip.md

 ##### element `Selector`

-The target tab(s), specified as a selector, to be reloaded via AJAX.
+The target tab(s), specified as a selector or jQuery object, to be reloaded via AJAX.

 #### Returns